Robotic-Assisted Cardiac Surgery

 How do I get ready for robot-assisted cardiac surgery?

-To see if you are a good candidate for this procedure, your healthcare provider will review your medical history, and lifestyle, as well as the overall severity of the disease.
+Your healthcare provider will want to see if you're a good candidate for this procedure.
+They'll review your health history and lifestyle, as well as the overall severity of the disease.

-• You should tell your healthcare provider:
+• Tell your provider:

 • If you have a pacemaker or other implanted heart device